Tutorial: Configure Azure Information Protection policy settings and create a new label

 Do the following if you don't want to keep the changes that you made in this tutorial:

-Select Classifications > Policies > Global to open the Policy: Global blade.
+Select Classifications > Policies > Global to open the Policy: Global pane.

 Return the policy settings to their original values that you took a note of, and then select Save.

-From the Classifications > Label menu option: On the Azure Information Protection - Label blade, select the context menu (...) for the Finance label you created.
+From the Classifications > Label menu option: On the Azure Information Protection - Label pane, select the context menu (...) for the Finance label you created.

 Select Delete this label and if you're asked to confirm, select OK.